 We’re confident that the Z390 motherboard chipset is going to be touted as the de facto standard for Intel’s first mainstream eight-core CPUs.
 But it now looks like Intel is not nixing backwards compatibility for its older Z370 boards, despite the Z390s being set to replace them.

 There’s nothing concrete from Intel with regards to its i9 release date, but we initially expected it will drop something in the third quarter of the year to both fit the back-to-school schedule and to give the Z390 chipset something to keep it company.

-Now it looks like the Z390 is going to launch first on its lonesome, potentially in order to have that as the default high-end motherboard ready for when the new processors arrive later in Q4.
+But for a while it looked like the Z390 was going to launch first on its lonesome, potentially in order to have that as the default high-end motherboard ready for when the new processors arrive later in Q4.
 Leaked roadmap documents published by Videocardz show the Z390 boards replacing Z370 in Q3 with the Coffee Lake CPUs being replaced in Q4.

 As we mentioned, the product numbers for the upcoming Coffee Lake refreshes have been leaked by Intel itself, but a report by the ever-reliable WCCFTech has touted two further products above the Core i5 9600K that has been shown in Intel’s own documentation and in old AIDA64 release notes.
 Those are the Core i7 9700K and the Core i9 9900K.

 The Core i7 9700K is to be a slightly tweaked version of the current Core i7 8700K, with maybe 200MHz added onto the base clock speed.